Theology, Religion, and Philosophy of Religion

 - Useful subjects: Religious Studies, English, History, Philosophy, Ethics, Languages, Classics

-Jesus College is strongly represented in the Faculty of Divinity with three Fellows working in Theology, Religion, and Philosophy of Religion.
+Jesus College is strongly represented in the Faculty of Divinity with several Fellows working in Theology, Religion, and Philosophy of Religion.

 What you'll study